AyushRV/VITY-JAVA-PROJECT/README.md

 ### Java Editions: ME vs. SE vs. EE

-  - **Java ME (Micro Edition)**: a low-power variant for tiny, resource-constrained gadgets, such as early cell phones or smart devices.
+  - **Java ME (Micro Edition)**: a low-power version for small devices with limited resources, like early cell phones or smart devices.
-  - **Java SE (Standard Edition)**: Java's basic, traditional version, which is utilized for server and desktop applications.
+  - **Java SE (Standard Edition)**:Java's conventional, basic version, used for desktop and server applications.
 Java SE was used to build this project.
-  - **Java EE (Enterprise Edition)**: More tools for large-scale, web-based enterprise applications that are a superset of Java SE.
+  - **Java EE (Enterprise Edition)**: Additional technologies that are a superset of Java SE for large-scale, web-based enterprise applications.

 ### JDK vs. JRE vs. JVM